clone2727/cabal/CONTRIBUTING.md

 * License: GPLv2+

-If you have any questions about code, style, procedure, or anything else, feel free to contact us on our mailing list at scummvm-devel@lists.sourceforge.net.
+If you have any questions about code, style, procedure, or anything else, feel free to contact us at <clone2727 at gmail.com>.